Rather than list every Old Norse word I run across, this Norse Dictionary is meant to lend depth and enjoyment to the lore as you read it.

 2. To discourage the temptation to look up English words and string them into “Norse” sentences.
 Norse grammar is different than English, so it’s better if you leave this to academics for the time being!
 Otherwise, you might end up looking a bit silly (trust me, I speak from personal experience.)
 This is also why you won’t find any verbs listed.

-Jackson Crawford has some awesome published material, and addresses ancient Norse language in his blog, Tattúínárdǿla saga (which is a hell of a lot of fun, as well!)
+Jackson Crawford has some awesome published material, and addresses ancient Norse language in his blog, Tattúínárdǿla saga (which is a hell of a lot of fun, as well!) and his Youtube channel.

 Ross G. Arthur has compiled an enormous collection of Norse words, and published it as a PDF book, the English-Old Norse Dictionary.